Kronos-Integration/endpoint/README.md

 ### connectable

-Can we form a connection to the other side in to out and out to in
+Can we form a connection to the other side. in to out and out to in.

 #### Parameters